czzarr/czzarr.github.com/source/_posts/2012-03-26-we-are-all-nutcrackers.markdown

 ## Digested information piques reader's curiosity

-When reading we like when the content arouse curiosity.
+When reading we like when the content arouses curiosity.
 I would even say that we expect an article to catch us.
 The digested information provides the essential to drive us into the details.
 It avoids the wall of text and stimulates our will to deepen the subject.
 It's like reading gossips!
 You